HEPCloud/contrib/README.md

 Projects:
 * _example\_ : example project
+* site_specific: scripts used to run on some sites (Frontera, Stampede2)

 **NB This repository is public, do not add any credential, password, or private information.**